-Following receipt of the second Approvable Letter and the occurrence of the process validation stability failures in April 2006, we reduced our staff levels by approximately 50 people and reorganized our corporate structure.
-To retain and provide incentives to our key executives and certain officers, in 2006, we entered into amended and new employment agreements that generally include provisions such as a stated term, enhanced severance benefits in the event of a change of control and equity incentives in the form of stock and option grants.
-As of February 29, 2008, we have employment agreements with 13 officers, three of which expire in May 2010 and the remainder in December 2008.
-Each employment agreement provides that its term shall automatically be extended for one additional year, unless at least 90 days prior to the renewal date either party gives notice that it does not wish to extend the agreement.
+In 2006, we entered into amended and new employment agreements that generally include provisions such as a stated term, enhanced severance benefits in the event of a change of control and equity incentives in the form of stock and option grants.
+As of January 20, 2009, we have employment agreements with 14 officers that will expire in May 2010.
+These agreements provide for automatic one-year renewal at the end of each term, unless otherwise terminated by either party.
 Although these employment agreements generally include non-competition covenants and provide for severance payments that are contingent upon the applicable employee's refraining from competition with us, the applicable noncompete provisions can be difficult and costly to monitor and enforce.
 The loss of any of these persons' services would adversely affect our ability to develop and market our products and obtain necessary regulatory approvals.
 Further, we do not maintain key-man life insurance.